Ektachaurasia/Intro2robo_final_project/README.md

 9. Modify Config (.config) File : Each of the pretrained models has a config file that contains details about the model.
 To detect our custom class, the config file needs to be modified accordingly.

-10. Training the models :
-#Change into the models directory
-$ cd tensorflow/models
-#Make directory for storing training progress
-$ mkdir train
-#Make directory for storing validation results
-$ mkdir eval
-#Begin training
-$ python research/object_detection/train.py \
-    --logtostderr \
-    --train_dir=train \
-    --pipeline_config_path=ssd_mobilenet_v2_coco.config
+10. Training the models : Install all required packages ie Tensorflow 1.15, cythan, pycocotools, pandas, protoc, numpy .
+As we did not have GPU in our computer, training was taking a lot of time.
+So we used google colab to train the model on free open source GPU.
+You can find the colab code as ModelTrainingOnColab.ipynb.

-11. Model export :Once we finish training our model, we export the weights of the model to be used for inference.
+11. Model export :Once we finish training our model, we export the weights of the model to be used for inference

 12. We used OpenCV for detecting objects in live camera stream.